SushiMini/WebsitePrototype/README.md

 **A:** Contributing to our website is easy, and we welcome input from all our members!
 Follow these steps:

 1. **GitHub Account:** Create a free GitHub account.
-2. **Fork the Repository:** Click "Fork" to create a copy in your account.
-3. **Make Changes:** Edit files directly or clone the repository locally.
+2. **Make Changes:** Edit files directly or clone the repository locally.
-4. **Commit Changes:** Write clear, descriptive messages.
+3. **Commit Changes:** Write clear, descriptive messages.
-5. **Create a Pull Request:** Go to the original repository and click "New Pull Request."
+4. **Create a Pull Request:** Go to the original repository and click "New Pull Request."
-6. **Describe Your Changes:** Explain the purpose of your contribution.
+5. **Describe Your Changes:** Explain the purpose of your contribution.
-7. **Submit & Discuss:** Your changes will be reviewed by maintainers.
+6. **Submit & Discuss:** Your changes will be reviewed by maintainers.

 For detailed instructions, check the [Contribution Guidelines](link-to-guidelines) or ask for help on Discord.